TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SoftDelete.md

 ## Entity Framework 6

-TODO
+To generalize soft delete support in EF 6, create an interface with the soft delete column(s).
+Then overide the `SaveChanges` method to provide the values.

+For the select operations, you'll also need to manually filter out deleted columns.

+@snippet cs [..\Recipes.EntityFramework\Entities\ISoftDeletable.cs] ISoftDeletable

+@snippet cs [..\Recipes.EntityFramework\Entities\OrmCookbookContextWithSoftDelete.cs] SaveChanges()

+@snippet cs [..\Recipes.EntityFramework\SoftDelete\SoftDeleteScenario.cs] SoftDeleteScenario

+@alert warning
+This design pattern is only a partial solution.
+When including related objects, you'll also need to filter out those deleted rows.
+See https://github.com/Grauenwolf/DotNet-ORM-Cookbook/issues/229 for alternate implementations.
+@end

 ## Entity Framework Core

-To generalize audit column management in EF Core, create an interface with the soft delete column(s).
+To generalize soft delete support in EF Core, create an interface with the soft delete column(s).
 Then overide the `SaveChanges` method to provide the values.

 For the select operations, you'll also need to add a `HasQueryFilter` for each entity that supported soft deletes.